 When HoboTrashcan launched on August 23, 2005, it featured an interview with Michael K. Williams (Omar on the best show on television, The Wire).
 It helped put this site on the map and through the years it has continued to be one of our most popular interviews.

 From the Vault Archive

-In light over the recent debate over Syrian refugees coming to this country, we thought it was a good time to revisit this column from Kim Le looking at her parents' struggle to leave war-torn Vietnam.
+In light over the recent debate over President Trump's Muslim ban, we thought it was a good time to revisit this column from Kim Le looking at her parents' struggle to leave war-torn Vietnam.